 Viruses from Extreme Environments

 Viruses are among the most prevalent entities on our planet, yet we know very little about viral diversity.
 New bioinformatic methods now enable us to better explore metagenomic data to identify and annotate viral genomes.
-Over the course of summers 2021 and 2022, I mentored remote-based undergraduate interns who worked on viral discovery projects from metagenomic data.
+Over the course of summers 2021 and 2022, I mentored remote-based undergraduate interns who worked on assessment of tools and workflows for viral discovery from metagenomic data.
 These projects focused on viruses from relatively extreme environments including exploring viral diversity in terrestrial cyanobacteria metagenomes and in Antarctic rock metagenomes.
+Following these projects, I utilized these viral discovery workflows to characterize bacterial-viral dynamics in seagrass metagenomes.

 Related publications: